 “Alpha represents general programming.
-Beta appear to be sexual programs such as how to perform oral sex in a certain way or how to produce and direct child pornography films or run child prostitution rings.
+Beta appears to be sexual programs such as how to perform oral sex in a certain way or how to produce and direct child pornography films or run child prostitution rings.
 Delta are killers.
 Delta-alters are trained how to kill in ceremonies and also do some self-harm stuff.
 Theta are psychic killers.
 This comes from their belief in psychic abilities including their belief that they can make someone develop a brain tumour and die.
 Omega are self-destruct programs that can make the patient self-mutilate or kill themselves.
 Gamma systems are protection and deceptions programs which provide misinformation to try and misdirect you.
-There are also other greek letter programs.
+There are also other Greek letter programs.
 Zeta has to do with the production of snuff films.
-Omicron has to do with their association with Mafia, big business and government leaders.
+Omicron has to do with their association with Mafia, big business, and government leaders.
 You should go through the Greek alphabet [with your patients]…these programs make a robot shell come down over the altar and make them perform acts in a robotic fashion.”

 From Hammond’s address to The 4th Annual Regional Conference on Abuse and Multiple Personality Disorder.

 Cited from “Making Monsters.
-False memories, Psychotherapy and Sexual Hysteria” By Richard Ofshe and Ethan Watters.
+False memories, Psychotherapy, and Sexual Hysteria” By Richard Ofshe and Ethan Watters.